-“Cloud computing / cloud based services,” is the #5 ranked trend (maintaining the same position as in 2013).
+“Cloud computing / virtualization,” is the #5 ranked trend (maintaining the same position as in 2014 and 2013).

 Nevertheless, with the transition to HD having been a critically important driver for so many years, it begs the question of what’s next — as broadcast technology end-users in developed markets approach the completion of their HD transition, where does their focus (and spending) shift?

-The “move to automated workflows” is ranked #9 in the 2014 BBS Broadcast Industry Global Trend Index
+The “move to automated workflows” is ranked #9 in the 2015 BBS Broadcast Industry Global Trend Index

-Better compression technology and lower cost integrated playout platforms (aka “channel-in-a-box”), will facilitate an ongoing proliferation of new TV channels.
+Better compression technology and lower cost integrated playout platforms (such as “channel-in-a-box”), will facilitate an ongoing proliferation of new TV channels.
 This will in turn drive a focus on bringing highly automated operations to channel playout and master control environments.
 Thus we expect to continue to see a strong interest in the “move to automated workflows” over the next several years.
 Automated workflows are also seen as drivers of efficiency.

 Although it’s towards the bottom of the rankings at #13, “analog switch-off” is very important for those regions where it’s happening today – primarily as mandated by local governments.
 Our research shows that analog switch-off (also called “digital switch-over” in some territories) has driven huge waves of CapEx in those markets where it has already occurred.